Skip to main content

 • Sport and Leisure Facilities

-Individuals must register themselves, the registration process is simple and can be completed in a few minutes online.
-If you need a paper application you can download this online or contact the Electoral Services Team at your Local Council.
+The registration process is simple - you can complete it in a few minutes online.
+If you need a paper application, you can download one online or contact the Electoral Services Team at your Local Council.
+You can check eligibility on the Government voting web pages.

-If you live on campus or in the local area, your local council is Welwyn Hatfield Borough Council, their contact details can be found at welhat.gov.uk/registertovote
+If you live on campus or in the local area, your local council is Welwyn Hatfield Borough Council.
+Find their contact details at welhat.gov.uk/registertovote

 To vote in a general election you must be registered to vote and; The following cannot vote in the UK election